 • ‘Maths Inspiration’ lectures

-There is an opportunity to complete a one-week work placement in the summer term.
+There is also an opportunity to complete a one-week work placement in the summer term.

 A requirement of the exam board is that all students will be expected to have a Casio fx-991EX Classwiz calculator.
 Text books and online resources are provided by The Sixth Form.